Lilo & Stitch: Design and animation

 The original scene (top) and the one used in the release (bottom): The Boeing 747 and the spaceship are both flying in a sideways position.

 In a deviation from several decades' worth of Disney features, Sanders and DeBlois chose to use watercolor-painted backgrounds for Lilo & Stitch, as opposed to the traditional gouache technique.
 Watercolors had been used for the early Disney animated shorts, as well as the early Disney features Snow White and the Seven Dwarfs (1937), Pinocchio (1940), and Dumbo (1941), but the technique had been largely abandoned by the mid-1940s in favor of less complicated media such as gouache.
 Sanders preferred that watercolors be used for Lilo & Stitch to evoke both the bright look of a storybook and the art direction of Dumbo, requiring the background artists to be trained in working with the medium.

-The animation itself was all based on two-dimensional work, since the budget was too small for computer-generated imagery.
+The animation itself was based on two-dimensional work, since the budget was too small for computer-generated imagery.
 The character designs were based on Sanders's personal drawing style, rather than the traditional Disney in-house style.
 To assist the animators with adapting Sanders's style, Sue C. Nichols, the film's visual development supervisor, created a manual, Surfing the Sanders Style.
 Because of the limited budget, details like pockets or designs on clothing were avoided in the animation process, and since they could not afford to do shadows throughout much of the film, many of the scenes took place in shaded areas, saving shadows for more pivotal scenes.

 The film's extraterrestrial elements, such as the spaceships, were designed to resemble marine life, such as whales and crabs.
 One altered scene in the film involved Stitch, Nani, Jumba, and Pleakley hijacking a Boeing 747 jet from Lihue Airport that scrapes against buildings through downtown Honolulu.
 After the September 11 attacks, with only a few weeks left in production, the climax was completely reworked to have them use Jumba's spacecraft, instead.
 The location was also shifted to have them fly through the mountains of Kauaʻi.
 The final design still retains the engines that resembled the 747's jet engines, according to Sanders.

 Despite this adjustment, the team had enough budget for about two additional minutes of animation, which was used to create the epilogue montage of Lilo, Nani, and Stitch becoming a new family.